Ayesha1-AS/islamic-insights/README.md

 ## Explore the Teachings

 *   *Hadith:* Dive into a collection of authentic Hadiths.
-*   *Quran Translation:* Read and reflect upon the translations of the Holy Quran.
+*   *Surah Translation:* Read and reflect upon the translations of the Holy Quran surah.
 *   *Seerat un Nabi (PBUH):* Learn about the life and teachings of Prophet Muhammad (PBUH).

 ## Links to Hadith Books